Here is what is happening Around Town, this week and beyond:

-Cinch card games are played weekly at 7 pm on Mondays at Royal Canadian Legion Branch 164, 6811 Alexander Street.
+Cinch card games are played weekly at 7 pm on Mondays at Royal Canadian Legion, branch 164, Alexander Street.
 Newcomers are welcome to attend.

-Powell River Community Coalition meets on the second Wednesday of each month at 7 pm in room 152 at Vancouver Island University.
+Powell River Community Coalition meets on the second Wednesday of each month at 7 pm in room 152 of Vancouver Island University.

 Powell River Community Foundation provides a guest speaker to appear at community organization meetings.
 To arrange for a speaker leave a message at 604.483.8678, or email email@example.com.
 A volunteer will call back to discuss a date and answer questions about the foundation and its local contribution.